shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ## Data transfer costs

  CloudFront can help reduce data transfer costs by caching and serving content from edge locations closer users.
-If your content is accessed *frequently* by users from different geographic locations, CloudFront can reduce the amount of data transferred over the internet compared to serving directly from S3.
+If your content is accessed *frequently* by users from different geographic locations, CloudFront can reduce the amount of data transferred over the internet compared to serving content directly from an S3 bucket.

 ## Latency and performance